saiswethayarraguntla/-0-1-KnapSack/README.md

 Extra Work

 1.A more efficient way of computing UB2.
-Sorting the elements in increasing order of thier weights is done before processing 2.A more efficient way of computing UB3.
-Implements the look up table Fell free to raise a pull request if the code doesnt work or any modifications required.
+Sorting the elements in increasing order of thier weights is done before processing

+2.A more efficient way of computing UB3.
+Implements the look up table